List of breweries in Montana: Beaver Creek Brewery

-Located at the edge of Eastern Montana, Beaver Creek Brewery describes itself as "an oasis in a desert of no microbreweries".
-As of 2008, the brewery was brewing at its capacity of about 200 barrels a year, and, despite its low production, has a distribution area spanning hundreds of miles because of the low population density of the region.
+Located at the edge of Eastern Montana, Beaver Creek Brewery describes itself as "an oasis in a desert of no microbreweries".The first year they were brewing at capacity of about 200 barrels a year.
+Despite low production, they have a distribution area spanning hundreds of miles because of the low population density of the region.
+As of 2024, they offer six standard beers as well as seasonals.